Understanding Infant Hypoxic-Ischemic Encephalopathy

-Neonatal hypoxic-ischemic encephalopathy is a type of birth asphyxia that happens when a baby’s brain doesn’t get enough blood (ischemia) or oxygen (hypoxia).
-This birth injury is also known as hypoxic ischemic encephalopathy or HIE.
+Neonatal hypoxic-ischemic encephalopathy is a type of birth injury that happens when a baby’s brain doesn’t get enough blood (ischemia) or oxygen (hypoxia).

 When HIE could have been prevented, families may be able to take legal action.
 An HIE lawyer can help determine what went wrong during delivery and whether medical negligence played a role.